Black Box Explains: M1 connectors.

 The M1 standard does not cover any signal specifications or detailed connector specifications. collapse

-Black Box Explains…Digital Visual Interface (DVI) and other digital display interfaces.
+Black Box Explains…Digital Visual Interface (DVI) connectors.

-There are different types of DVI connectors: DVI-D, DVI-I, DVI-A, DFP, and EVC.
+There are several types of connectors: ?DVI-D, DVI-I, DVI-A, DFP, and EVC.